MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

   Every update to the branch adds a new version to the list and on the **Updates** tab of the PR.
 As you select different updates, the diff view updates to show the differences between the files in each version of the PR.

   You can catch up with PR updates after being away from the PR by stepping through changes made since your last review.
-You can view multiple updates at once by pressing shift and selecting the updates you want to see.
+You can view multiple updates at once by pressing **Shift** while selecting the updates you want to see.

   :::image type="content" source="media/pull-requests/pull-request-all-changes-dropdown.png" alt-text="Screenshot that shows the All changes drop-down.":::